CERT-Polska/karton/docs/getting_started.rst

     host=localhost
     port=6379

-If everything was configured correctly, you should now be able to run the `karton-system` broker and get `Manager karton.system started` signaling that it's able to connect to Redis and MinIO correctly.
+If everything was configured correctly, you should now be able to run the ``karton-system`` broker and get ``Manager karton.system started`` signaling that it's able to connect to Redis and MinIO correctly.

 Docker-compose development setup
 --------------------------------

-If you're just trying Karton out or you want a quick & easy environment setup checkout the ``dev`` folder in the root directory.
+If you're just trying Karton out or you want a quick & easy develeopment environment setup check out the ``dev`` folder in the karton root directory.

 It contains a small docker-compose setup that will setup the minimal development environment for you.

 All you have to do is run

 .. code-block:: console